Marine pharmacognosy: True producer

-Biological Diversity in Marine Environments
+Biological diversity in marine environments

 Marine environments are considered more biologically diverse than terrestrial environments.
 Thirty-two different animal phyla are represented in the oceans of the 33 recognized phyla.
 Fifteen different phyla are represented only in marine environments, while only 1 is exclusively terrestrial.
 Marine phyla also contain functionally unique organisms such as filter feeders and sessile organisms which have no terrestrial counterpart.
-Also, marine autotrophs are more diverse than their terrestrial counterparts.
+Also, marine autotrophs are more diverse than their terrestrial counterparts this is extremely important.
 Marine autotrophs are believed to stem from at least 8 ancient clades while terrestrial organisms mainly stem from one clade, Embyrophyta.
 Marine environments may contain over 80% of the world's plant and animal species.
 The diversity of coral reefs can be extraordinary with species diversity reaching 1000 species per meter squared.
 The greatest marine tropical biodiversity is reported to be in the Indo-Pacific Ocean.

-Sample Collection Technological Requirements
+Sample collection technological requirements

 Collecting marine samples can range from very simple and inexpensive to very complicated expensive.
 Samples from near or on shores are readily accessible via beach combing, wading or snorkeling.
 Sample collection from deep water can be completed via dredging however, this is a very invasive technique which destroys the local habitat, does not allow for repeated sampling from the same location and compromises sample integrity.
 Corers can be used for sediment sample collection from deep locations quickly, easily and inexpensively.
 SCUBA diving was introduced in the 1940s however, it was not widely used until it became popular in the 1970s.
 SCUBA diving is limited in the duration that divers can spend underwater when conducted from the surface.
 If prolonged dives were necessary, an underwater laboratory could be used.
 Aquarius is the only underwater laboratory dedicated to marine science.
 For sample collection from depths that cannot be achieved by SCUBA diving, submersibles may be used.
 Sample collection by submersibles can be extremely expensive with costs for a submersible, support ship, technicians and support staff ranging between $10,000 to $45,000 per day.